Chapter 2:

 From largest to smallest.

-A white glow concentrates.
+A white flash concentrates.

 The air vibrates.

-Princess 3 (voice breaking)
+Princess 3 (choked voice)

 “Are they… doing something?”

-Mage 2 (in reverence)
+Mage 2 (with reverence)

-“They’re judging.
+“They are judging.
 Not the world.
 The pain.”

-SCENE – The Celestial Decree
+SCENE – The celestial decree

 The five angels open their lips.